Bloomberg Op-Ed: The Internet 'Already Lost Its Neutrality' - Slashdot

 In other words, we already live in the walled garden that activists worry about, and the walls are getting higher every day...
 The fact that these firms were able to cement their power at the moment when regulators were most focused on keeping the internet open tells you just how difficult it is to get that sort of regulation right; while you are looking hard at one danger, an equally large one may be creeping up just outside the range of your peripheral vision.

-Finally some editorial balance on Slashdot (Score:1)
+Finally some editorial balance on Slashdot (Score:2, Insightful)

 Thank you for posting the Bloomberg piece.
 There are those of us who have been arguing that this is not some high-brow good v. evil debate, but a genuine disagreement on account of economics.